oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 ## Configure provider
 Provider is OIDC-compliant, so all the OIDC parameters are honoured.
 Additional provider-specific configuration parameters are:
-* `azure-oidc-skip-groups-from-graph` - never read groups from Graph API, even when ID token indicates that there's a group overage.
+* `ms-entra-id-skip-groups-from-graph` - never read groups from Graph API, even when ID token indicates that there's a group overage.
 Set if you expect group overage in some cases, but still don't want to assign wide `GroupMember.Read.All`.
 Defaults to `false`.
 If you don't need groups, consider skipping `groups` claim in the app registration.
-* `azure-oidc-multi-tenant-allowed-tenant` - speciy list of allowed tenants to be authenticated through multi-tenant app.
+* `ms-entra-id-multi-tenant-allowed-tenant` - speciy list of allowed tenants to be authenticated through multi-tenant app.
 When not set, all tenants are allowed.
 Defaults to `[]` (all tenants).

 ### Scope
 For Azure-only apps (multi-tenant and single-tenant), the only required oAuth scope is `openid`: